Do you spend more time than necessary trying to find the information you need? Is this impacting your responses to IT and service desk queries?

 These challenges can include:

-The integration of Software Asset Management (SAM) and ITSM plays an important role in being able to understand the IT estate, which will significantly benefit IT managers, ITSM managers and service desk personnel.
-Such an integration allows for all specific attributes, such as for hardware and software, of configuration items, such as computers or printers, to be readily accessible and shared.
-To understand the IT estate, having hardware and software details on hand can drastically improve efficiencies and productivity and helps to enhance processes set out in ITSM, including, but not limited to, request fulfilment, software deployment and change management.
+The integration of IT Asset Management (ITAM) and ITSM plays an important role in being able to understand the IT estate, which will significantly benefit IT managers, ITSM managers and service desk personnel.
+Such an integration allows for all specific hardware and software attributes of configuration items, such as computers, printers, switches or routers to be readily accessible to all users.
+To understand the IT estate, having detailed hardware and software inventory on hand can drastically improve efficiencies and productivity and helps to enhance processes set out in ITSM, including, but not limited to, request fulfilment, software deployment and change management.
+For example; tracking the progress of operating system migration projects becomes automated as ITAM provides all of the metrics required for accurate management.

 With a central point for device and software information, organizations can drastically improve processes within ITSM as well as the workload of service desk teams.